grizzlei/libimu/README.md

 ### License

-_libimu is a licence-free software, it can be used by anyone who try to build a better world._
+_libimu is a free software, it can be used by anyone who try to build a better world._

 MIT License